Prep time: 20 mins

 - 600ml vegetable stock

-- Toast cumin seeds in oil in a hot pan until you can smell the aroma but before they start to burn – about 30 seconds.
+- Toast cumin seeds in a hot pan until you can smell the aroma but before they start to burn – about 30 seconds.
+Remove from pan and grind in a pestle and mortar.

 - Add the onions and fry on a medium heat; cover with a lid to allow them to soften, stirring every minute or so for approximately 5 minutes until soft.

-- Add the carrots and fry on a medium heat until soft in the same way as the onions for approximately 5 minutes
+- Add the carrots and ground cumin and fry on a medium heat until soft in the same way as the onions for approximately 5 minutes

 - Add the coriander, pepper, paprika, barberries, and black beans and stir well